• Recipes

 It would also be fantastic served next to quiche or a Spinach Frittata.

 This is a great recipe to make your own.
-Top it with some homemade croutons or maybe some freshly grated parmesan cheese.
+Top it with some Homemade Croutons or maybe some freshly grated parmesan cheese.

 Or add a drizzle of olive oil and some red pepper flakes for a touch of heat.